 The advantage of larger wheels

-That said, dirt jumpers still prefer 26-inch wheels because they’re easier to spin and trick with.
+That said, dirt jump bikes still prefer 26-inch wheels because they’re easier to spin and trick with.
 Dirt jump courses are typically groomed and watered, more like a downhill BMX track than a backcountry singletrack, so the ability to smoothly roll over bumps is less important.

 Tire size options